shwinshaker/LipGrow/README.md

     * For adaptive training, set `grow='adapt'`, and use adaptive cosine learning rate scheduler `scheduler='adacosine'`

 ## Issues
 * ResNet architecture for ImageNet is slightly from the published one.
-The uneven number of blocks in every subnetworks requires a different grow scheduler for each subnetwork, which requires some extra work
+The uneven number of blocks in every subnetwork requires a different grow scheduler for each subnetwork, which demands some extra work

 ## Citation